MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/analyzer-feedback.md

 **Applies to:**
 - [Microsoft Defender for Endpoint](https://go.microsoft.com/fwlink/p/?linkid=2146631)

-If you have feedback or suggestions that would improve the analyzer, please use either options below:
+If you have feedback or suggestions that would improve the analyzer, use either of these options:

 1. Microsoft Defender for Endpoint portal (securitycenter.windows.com):